 Quoting the great American industrialist Henry Ford, “Whether you think you can, or whether you think you can’t, you’re right”.
 Love that quote.

 Studies show us that setting goals is a significant contributor to success in personal and professional life.
-Goals provide direction and purpose to our lives.
-Not only is having goals important to success, but also setting achievable goals is important to reach your potential.
+Goals provide direction and purpose for our lives.
+Not only is having goals important to success but also setting achievable goals is important to reach your potential.

 We find that the clearer we are about what our goals are, the faster we will be to achieve them.
-In addition, in doing so, the generally more happy and more successful we will be when we achieve them.
+In addition, in doing so, the happier and more successful we will be when we achieve them.
 To that end, your very health can depend upon setting and achieving your goals.